DuaaAlshareef/Foundatoins-of-Machine-Learning/README.md

 - `SimpleNN` class from `model.py` for creating and training the neural network.
 - `sigmoid` functions from `sigmoid.py` for implementing activation functions.
 - `evaluations` module for computing evaluation metrics such as loss and accuracy.
-- `trange` from `tqdm` for displaying progress bars during training.

 ### Training and Testing